Skip to main content

 How Does Exercise Modality Influence Peptide Outcomes?

 Physical activity is a powerful modulator of peptide efficacy, but different types of exercise provide distinct synergistic benefits.
-The choice between aerobic and can be tailored to amplify the specific goals of your peptide protocol.
+The choice between aerobic and resistance training can be tailored to amplify the specific goals of your peptide protocol.

 Resistance training is particularly synergistic with GHS peptides.
 The mechanical stress of lifting weights creates microscopic tears in muscle fibers, which signals a powerful, localized repair and growth response.
 Growth hormone released in response to peptides like Sermorelin is a primary driver of this repair process, leading to the accretion of lean muscle mass.